GNC-Pose: Geometry-Aware GNC-PnP for Accurate 6D Pose Estimation: Related Work

 \subsection{Learning-Based 6D Pose Estimation.}

-Deep neural networks have enabled significant advances in 6D pose estimation from RGB or RGB-D inputs.
-Early direct regression approaches such as PoseCNN \cite{xiang2017posecnn} and CDPN \cite{li2019cdpn} estimate poses or keypoints in an end-to-end fashion.
-Correspondence-based and refinement methods like PVNet \cite{peng2019pvnet}, GDR-Net \cite{wang2021gdr}, and CosyPose \cite{labbe2020cosypose} utilize dense feature learning, correspondence prediction, and multi-view fusion to achieve accuracy.
-More recent work further improves robustness and generalization, for example SO-Pose \cite{di2021so}, which exploits self-occlusion cues for direct 6D pose regression from RGB, and FoundationPose \cite{wen2024foundationpose}, which use large-scale render-and-compare or foundation models to handle novel objects given only CAD models or a few reference images.
+Deep learning has enabled significant advances in 6D pose estimation from RGB or RGB-D inputs.
+Early direct regression approaches such as PoseCNN \cite{xiang2017posecnn} and CDPN \cite{li2019cdpn} focus on direct regression of pose parameters or disentangled coordinate prediction from inputs.
+To enhance localization precision, correspondence-based and refinement methods like PVNet \cite{peng2019pvnet}, GDR-Net \cite{wang2021gdr}, and CosyPose \cite{labbe2020cosypose} utilize dense feature learning, correspondence prediction, and multi-view fusion to achieve accuracy.
+More recent work further improves robustness and generalization, for example SO-Pose \cite{di2021so}, which exploits self-occlusion cues for direct 6D pose regression from RGB, and FoundationPose \cite{wen2024foundationpose}, which uses large-scale render-and-compare or foundation models to handle novel objects given only CAD models or a few reference images.

+While achieving impressive accuracy, these models often require high-end GPU resources and substantial training data, making them difficult to deploy in embedded robotics environments or scenarios where only a raw CAD model is available for a new object.